Rashed-alothman/Rashed-alothman/README.md

 - 👋 Hi, I’m @Rashed-alothman
 - 👀 I’m interested in Gaming, and Learn new things
-- 🌱 I’m currently learning : python
+- 🌱 I’m currently learning : Machine learning and AI
 - 📫 How to reach me : Email : Rashed.m.alothman@gmail.com